YumcoderCom/YumcoderCom/README.md

 I am a highly motivated and results-oriented individual with a strong work ethic.
 I am also a team player and I am able to work effectively with others to achieve common goals.
 I am confident that I have the skills and experience necessary to be successful in a web or mobile development role.

 **Yumcoder** is a combination of the words "yum" and "coder".
-Yum is a Japanese word that means "delicious".
+Yum is a word that means "delicious".
 So, Yumcoder could be interpreted as "_delicious coder_" or "_coder who creates delicious things_".
 It also is a play on words, as "yum" can also be used as an exclamation of satisfaction.
 In this case, Yumcoder could be interpreted as "_coder who creates things that are satisfying_".

 ---